maeveynot/peach-curl/README.md

 2. Run again to get a list of known API endpoints and example commands.
 3. Run again with some arguments to make a request.

+# Output

+If stdout is a terminal, output will be piped through `jq .`.
+So:

+    peach /connections                   # will be pretty-printed and colorized peach /connections > c.json          # will be compact peach /connections | jq . > c.json   # will be pretty-printed, but not colorized peach /connections | less            # will be compact peach /connections | jq -C . | less  # will be pretty-printed and colorized

+The `-C` option to `jq` is necessary because its stdout is not a terminal either.

 # Options

 - `-f`: use a different session file (instead of `~/.peach-session`).